microsoftgraph/dataconnect-solutions/solutions/ona/README.md

 4. Provide the parameters of the Linked Service
         a.
 Select Authentication Type = Service Principal
         b.
-Use the storage account name (starting with "onastore"), SPN id (application id from Step 3 in pre-req steps) and secret (SPN key or client secret value Step 10 in pre-req steps) from the pre-req steps above
+Use the storage account name (starting with "onastore"), SPN id and secret (SPN key) from the pre-req steps above
         c.
 Test Connection and then click on Create

 ![](Images/3.3.png)